 Mastitis happens when milk leaks from an untreated blocked duct into the surrounding breast tissue.
 This makes the breast become inflamed and painful.
 This can be caused by infection.

-Signs and symptoms of mastitis are similar to the symptoms of blocked ducts (above).
-Your breast may feel more painful and your skin may feel hot and get redder.
 Symptoms include a red, painful swollen area on one or both breasts and a hard area or lump in the breast.
 You may also have flu-like symptoms, a temperature and a general feeling of being unwell.
 Some women get a burning pain in the breast or occasional nipple discharge.

 If you think you have mastitis, talk to a neonatal infant feeding specialist or neonatal nurse on the unit for more support.

-Mastitis can be easy to treat.
-If you have mastitis, try the techniques to treat blocked ducts.
-This aims to keep the breasts as empty as possible and reduce any inflammation.
 If you have symptoms of mastitis and they don’t improve after 24 hours or get worse, see your GP as you may need treatment with antibiotics.
 If mastitis is left untreated, it may lead to a breast abscess, which can require surgery.

 The Breastfeeding Network have a useful leaflet with information about how to prevent and manage mastitis.